Hubizon/Hubizon/README.md

 # My projects:

 ## [Continual Learning Research](https://github.com/Hubizon/continual-learning-knn)
-I'm collaborating with my tutor to develop a method that surpasses FeCAM in continual learning.
+I'm working with my tutor to develop a method that surpasses FeCAM in continual learning.
 We've already achieved small improvements and are refining the approach further.
 This work will culminate in a detailed analysis and research paper.

 ## [Generating Images on a Website](https://github.com/Hubizon/generative-ai)
 This project serves as a training exercise where I explore various techniques for generating images using methods like autoencoders, GANs, and diffusion models.
 The goal is to experiment with different approaches and deploy the results on a [web interface (click here to try!)](https://hubizon.github.io/generative-ai/).
 This work helps prepare me for a future project involving generating faces and related research, which will begin in February 2025.